-Calculate the return on investment for your digital signage project.
-Plug in your real costs and benefits to see when the network pays for itself and how strong your business case actually is.
+Plug in your real costs and benefits to see when your network pays for itself and how strong your business case actually is.

 This ROI calculator is here to answer the only question that really matters: is this network going to pay for itself, or are you about to invest in very pretty overhead?